European interwar economy: Nordic countries

-The Nordic countries discussed include Denmark, Norway, Finland, and Sweden, as Iceland is not mentioned.
-While most countries adopted inwards economic policies after 1929, Nordic states continued their cooperation and reliance on international trade.
+While most countries adopted inwards economic policies after 1929, Nordic states including Denmark, Norway, Finland and Sweden, continued their cooperation and reliance on international trade.
 With extreme fluctuations in the international economy, these countries were forced to specialize in areas in which they had a competitive advantage.
 One example of this is Finland identifying the increasing demand for wood across Europe, and using their abundance of natural resources to give rise to a major timber industry.
 This allowed Finland to experience tremendous growth during the latter half of the 1930s.

 Norway also grew after a strong recovery in 1934 from stagnant foreign trade and rising unemployment caused by the great depression.
 Denmark's neutrality during World War 1 allowed it to supply both sides and profit from this war.
 It used this profit to lessen the effects of the great depression and stimulate a quick economic recovery.
 Sweden did not feel the effects of the great depression until the early 1930s, but recovered quickly and stabilized its economy by supplying goods to most of Europe.
 While these countries experienced relative economic growth, there was fear that their trade conditions would deteriorate due to the imposition of quotas and the control on trade of larger states.

 Each Nordic state specialized in commodities that were high in demand in both Britain and Germany, the two largest and most important countries.
 Sweden specialized in iron ore, Finland in paper, Denmark in agrarian products, and Norway in nickel and aluminum.
 Germany's expansion created a tense political climate, and the Nordic states relied on political cooperation while other countries turned inwards in an attempt to become more self-sufficient.
 Representatives from Norway, Denmark, Finland, and Sweden met numerous times throughout the interwar period to establish strategies, which protected industries such as timber and agriculture that were exposed to international competition.
 The most important meeting proved to be The Oslo Convention in 1930, which included the four Nordic countries (Finland joined late), Belgium and the Netherlands.

 The states agreed to reduce obstacles to foreign trade, which in turn allowed them to form an economic bloc comprising 8.64 per cent of world trade in 1931.
 With the refusal of Britain and Germany to participate, The Oslo Convention did not achieve its intended goal of a global revival of free trade; however, it further strengthened exchange between the Nordic states.
 Imports and exports between the four countries grew, helping with their continued economic growth during the 1930s.
 Denmark, Finland, Norway, and Sweden are proof of the importance of cross-border policies in relation to economic growth.
 Countries with inwards policies, such as Germany and Britain, would be stuck in the great depression for much longer as a result.
 The political and economic landscape in Germany following the great depression paved the way for the radicalization of its people.